wiredtiger/wiredtiger/test/memory-model-test/README.md

 The WiredTiger Memory Model Test performs a series of operations that, depending on the processor, may generate out-of-order memory accesses that are visible to the code.

+It is not a 'pass or fail' type of test.
+It is a technology demo and testbed for what can occur with out-of-order memory accesses, and clearly shows in concrete form the differences in behaviour between the ARM64 and x86_64 memory models.

 This test was inspired, in part, by the work at https://preshing.com/20120515/memory-reordering-caught-in-the-act/, which is worth reading to understand these tests.